pgolovkin/pgolovkin/README.md

 ### Hi there 👋 My name is Pavel

 ## I'm a Project Lead at blockchain ecosystem

-– My main project now is Omni Enterprise
+- 🚀 My main project now is Omni Enterprise (WIP)
-- I'm improving my management skills
+- 📈 I'm improving my management skills
-- I still learning technologies like Rust
+- ⚙️ I still learning technologies like Rust
-- I’m looking for talanted developers who'd like to work with Polkadot ecosystem
+- 🧑‍💻 I’m looking for talanted developers who'd like to work with Polkadot ecosystem

 ## You can find me in
 [![website](./img/linkedin-light.svg)](https://www.linkedin.com/in/pgolovkin/)